yyyen93/react-login-page/README.md

 2. react-router-dom - <https://www.npmjs.com/package/react-router-dom> :To facilitate movement between our pages.
 3. formik - <https://www.npmjs.com/package/formik> : use to build forms
 4. react-icons - <https://react-icons.github.io/react-icons/> : icons for login input field.
+5. yup - <https://www.npmjs.com/package/yup> : Validation input field. yap will give all the tools that we need to properly validate our input and also set the apropraite error.
+6. react-loader-spinner - <https://mhnpd.github.io/react-loader-spinner/docs/components/rotating-lines> : loader spiner CSS for the form.

 ### Steps